 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Guthrie is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Guthrie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Guthrie who work in office and administrative support (13.16%), sales jobs (8.83%), and healthcare suport services (7.15%).
+Overall, Guthrie is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Guthrie who work in office and administrative support (12.85%), management occupations (11.76%), and sales jobs (9.72%).

-The per capita income in Guthrie in 2010 was $19,554, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,216 for a family of four.
+The per capita income in Guthrie in 2010 was $27,034, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $108,136 for a family of four.
 However, Guthrie contains both very wealthy and poor people as well.

 Guthrie is a very ethnically-diverse city.
 The people who call Guthrie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Guthrie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Guthrie include Irish, English, European, and French .
+Important ancestries of people in Guthrie include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Guthrie is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.